Blog

 o1's pixel-based system scored lowest despite its technical sophistication, highlighting that complex implementations don't necessarily yield better creative results.

-Note - these scores reflect performance on this specific creative coding task - additional evaluation across more tasks would be needed for broader capability claims.
+Note - these scores reflect performance on this specific creative coding task - additional evaluations across more tasks are needed in order to make any general capability claims.

 Conclusion